sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 #### As a Third Party

 1. As a third party, I want to prove to the system that an archaeologist has misbehaved, so that I can make some extra money.

-### Non-Goals or Out of Scope

-- Product and technical requirements that will be disregarded

 ### Future Goals